UnitTestBot/ksmt/docs/getting-started.md

 ### Working with SMT formulas

-Once context is initialized, we can create an expressions.
+Once the context is initialized, we can create expressions.
 In this example, we want to create an expression

 `a && (b >= c + 3)`

-over boolean variable `a` and integer variables `b` and `c`.
+over Boolean variable `a` and integer variables `b` and `c`.

 ```kotlin
 with(ctx) {